Work samples

 24x36 Acrylic on Canvas

 This is one of my pilgrim paintings, a theme I return to time and again, although the blizzard element is new for this theme.
-This work reflects the loosening up of my pointillist technique, which pushes my subjective my towards the abstract.
+This work reflects the loosening up of my pointillist technique, which pushes my subjective towards the abstract.
 It also displays the influence that the Liriodendron Group has had on my work.
-These weekly gatherings of artists proves the value of artists getting together for reviewing each other’s works, not only for the critiques one gets from others, but for listening to the reflections of artists on their own works.
+These weekly gatherings of artists prove the value of artists getting together for reviewing each other’s works, not only for the critiques one gets from others, but for listening to the reflections of artists on their own works.

 Available for Purchase

-• Trees of Liriodendron
+• Passing of Saints

 16x20 Acrylic on Canvas